 - 1. Connect the Wii remote to the PC (click on the CPU Devices shortcut on the desktop then click add a device) - 2.
-Start Wii Physics and change the collection mode to measure the 1D motion, distance and y-acceleration only. - 3.
+Start Wii Physics and change the collection mode to measure the 1D motion, distance and yacceleration only. - 3.
 Right click on the blank Wii Physics screen and select Show Point Values. - 4.
 Measure the mass of all objects. - 5.
 Make sure the track is as level as possible.
 Attach the wiimote to a cart and place it at the end of the track without the magnetic bumper. - 6.
 Attach the sensor bar somewhere behind the magnetic bumper such that it is level with the IR camera on the wiimote. - 7.
 Start collecting data then send the cart gently toward the bumper. - 8.
 When the cart is moving in the opposite direction stop collecting data. - 9.
 What was the acceleration acting on the cart during the collision? - 10.
 Use your results (velocities of the cart before and after) to check if the momentum before the collision equals the momentum after. - 11.
-Repeat the experiment with an added silver mass on the cart.
+Repeat the experiment one more time with a different starting velocity. - 12.
+Now reposition the cars so the magnetic ends face each other.
+Begin recording data and send the wiimote car towards the other, non-moving car.
+Using the data calculate the velocity of the wiimote car before and after the collision.
+Calculate the velocity of the second car.